 Healthwatch Derbyshire have some advice If you're finding it hard to get a dental appointment.

-You can also find out more about how to care for your teeth, mouth and gums, at every stage of life on the following websites:
+You can also find out more about how to care for your teeth, mouth and gums, at every stage of life.

 Caring for your teeth, gums and oral health in pregnancy.